 PRESIDENT – Ian Granland OAM JP

 He began playing football as a junior with the South Sydney Club in 1962.
 Elected club secretary at 17 and then shortly later he also became secretary of the NSW Police Football Club.

 In 1969 Granland entered National Service for two years during which he saw service in Vietnam and during which period he was able to arrange a number of games of football between Australian troops.

 Granland was a founder of the Black Diamond Football League where he served on its Board of Management for ten years, four of which as president.

 He was employed by the NSW Football League between 1984-90 mostly as Chief Executive Officer.
 He oversaw the restructuring of the game in Sydney and NSW during a time of much change and led the way in the introduction many new initiatives to the way the game and league was administered.
 This included the revolutionary computerisation of games and player statistics, a forerunner of today’s Sports Pulse system.
-All this at a time when the league was in financial distress but, when he left the organisation it was in very, very sound financial position, having well over $100,000 in savings.
+When he began work with the NSW Football League it was in dire financial distress however when he left the organisation it was in very, very sound financial position, having well over $100,000 in savings.

 During the mid 1990s he encouraged the formation of a group to investigate the history of football in Sydney and later became chairman of a more formal unit which eventually became the NSW Australian Football History Society.